Railroad Crossing Safety

 May 2015: Amtrak Derails Killing 7 People

 The site of this derailment was Philadelphia where an Amtrak train derailed costing 7 people their lives and leaving 140 more injured.
-After an investigation conducted by the NTSB, it was determined that the cause of the fatal accident was a conductor operating a train the train at 100 mph in an area of the track where the speed limit was only 50 mph.
+After an investigation conducted by the NTSB, it was determined that the cause of the fatal accident was a conductor operating a train.
+The train was going 100 mph in an area of the track where the speed limit was only 50 mph.

 September 2008: Metrolink Derails Near Los Angeles Leaving 25 Dead